 I’d heard about this before owning a rooster, but seeing it in person is astonishing.
 Roosters comb the yard all day for treats to share with hens.
 When they find them, they pick them up and drop them over and over while calling to the hens.

-Cogburn will pick up and drop even his favorite treats, saying “Chook, chook, chook” until a hen or 2 comes to see what he has.
-The louder his “chook chooking,” the more fabulous the treat.
+Cogburn will pick up and drop even his most favorite treats, saying “Chook, chook, chook” until a hen comes running to see what he has.
+The louder the “chooks,” the more fabulous the treat.

 You can see how badly he wants the sweet corn.
 Instead, he tossed the cob to the pullets and waited until they were finished to peck at the last straggly kernels for himself.
 Researchers say this makes him more attractive and ensures his flock has the nutrients to make strong successors.